 - Use a fork to seal the pastry around.

 - Place each pastry on a parchment paper covered baking sheet.

-- Brush each pastry with the other egg on the recipe and bake at 400F for about 30-35 minutes or until golden brown.
+- Bake at 400F/200C for about 20-25 minutes or until golden brown.

 - Serve warm or cold.